 A choropleth map showing the population of tigers in each state per year.
-This would help show the tiger population geographically, allowing users to spot geographic trends across states and regions.
-Readers would be able to see the population on hovering on a particular state, and select the year from a drop-down list.
-This would also be an ideal visualization (viz) for casually-browsing readers, since it would be easy to understand and readers could be in control of how much information they wanted to see.
+This would show the tiger population geographically, allowing users to spot geographic trends across states and regions.

-However, given that choropleths are notorious for misguiding viewers with visual importance due to geographic boundaries, we also decided to include a scatterplot version.
-Scatterplots are more cognitively complex, but provide more accurate information, where the size of the bubbles would represent the magnitude of the tiger population.
-Readers would still have control of selecting which year they wanted to see the information for, but they would still see it for all states at once without the geographical context.
+However, given that choropleths can misguide viewers with visual importance due to geographic boundaries, we also decided to include a scatterplot version.
+Scatterplots are cognitively complex, but more accurate, where the size of the bubbles would represent the magnitude of the tiger population.

-After some initial feedback from the course instructor, we moved on to creating high-fidelity prototypes.
-While we could have directly moved on to coding the visualizations, we decided to create a high-fidelity version to make sure our ideas of the visual encodings would work the way we intended them to.
+After some initial feedback from our course instructor (Dr. Munzner), we moved on to creating high-fidelity prototypes.
 Creating high-fidelity versions closer to our final goal and using colours and marks and channels like we imagined gave us a clearer picture of what our end product would look like and what further refinements we might need.

 High-fidelity prototype of our choropleth visualization showing tiger population by state per year